elementary/website/docs/learning-the-basics.md

 ## Installing Apps {#installing-apps}

-elementary OS comes with **AppCenter**,the open, pay-what-you-can app store for indie developers.
+elementary OS comes with **AppCenter**, the open, pay-what-you-can app store for indie developers.
 To install a new app:

 1. Open **AppCenter**
 2. Search in the top-right, or browse by category